background

 Real Rate of Return Formula

-The real rate of return is typically viewed as a more accurate return metric since it considers the factors that affect the actual return, namely inflation.
+The real rate of return is perceived as a more accurate measure of returns since the metric considers the factors that influence the actual return, namely inflation.

 The real return is calculated using the formula shown below.